JiraphatJack/tictactoeminimax/README.md

 # tictactoeminimax
 Implement Minimax algorithm as Cpu Player.
-Using depth to find the most optimize path to win
+\nUsing depth to find the most optimize path to win